oemof/oemof-thermal/docs/solar_thermal_collector.rst

     	temp_amb_col=input_data['temp_amb'],
     )

-It calculates the heat of the collector in the same way as the calculations do.
-Additionally, it integrates the calculated heat as an input into a component, uses an electrical input for pumps and gives a heat output, which is reduced by the defined additional losses.
-See flat_plate_collector_example_facade.py for an application example.
-It models the same system as the flat_plate_collector_example.py, but uses the SolarThermalCollector facade instead of separate source and transformer.

 To learn about all parameters that can be passed to the facades, have a look at the :ref:`api reference for the facade module <api_label>`.